 As a general rule, the last reported figure of a result is the first with uncertainty.
 Assume that we have measured the weight of an object: 80 kg.
 To indicate that we are not sure of the last digit,we can write 80 ± 1 kg.
 If we would have used a better scale to weigh the object, we might have found 80.00 ± 0.01 kg.
 Question: is the second result more precise or more accurate than the first?

 We can also display the error in a relative way.
 For instance, 80 ± 1 kg is identical to 80 ± 1.25%.
 The order of magnitude of the result should be as clear as possible.
 Therefore, the preferred notation of for instance 0.0174 ± 0.0002 is (1.74 ± 0.02)·10-2.

 When pipetting a volume with a certain pipette, the error in the final volume will be identical to the error shown on the pipette.
 But what happens to the error of the final volume when pipetting twice with the same pipette?
 Is it the same error as when using the pipette only once?
 And is there an error difference between using the same pipette twice or two times a different pipette?
-This becomes even more difficult when weighing a certain amount of salt and dissolve it in water to a certain volume.
+This becomes even more difficult when weighing a certain amount of salt and dissolving it in water to a certain volume.
 The error in weighing is shown on the scale and the error in volume on the volumetric flask, but what is the error in the density of this solution, ?

 Error propagation is able to answer all these questions.
 Basically, it are mathematical rules that explain how certain errors affect the final answer.
 Here, we will cover the most important and most used error propagation rules, including some practical examples.